Ezka77/qbtarr/README.md

 ```
 docker compose up -d --pull always
 ```
-NB: A monthly/weekly cron job should be enough
+NB: A monthly/weekly cron job should be enough to keep the containers up to date.